Data-based Moving Horizon Estimation under Irregularly Measured Data: Introduction

 In the state estimation context, few works systematically handle irregular output measurements \citep{Krauss2025b,Mishra2024}. \cite{Krauss2025b} introduce a \emph{model-based} MHE scheme for general nonlinear systems that uses irregular output measurements (i.e., a sample-based MHE scheme).
 The authors exploit the concept of sample-based detectability introduced in \cite{Krauss2025} to show robust stability of the state estimation error.
 In \cite{Mishra2024}, a data-based state estimator for linear systems was proposed, which leverages the interpolation procedure presented in \cite{Markovsky2022} to recover full-length output sequences.

-In contrast to these works, here we develop a \emph{sample- and data-based} MHE framework for linear systems (Section~\ref{sec:mhe:scheme}).
+In contrast to these works, we here extend our data-based MHE framework \citep{Wolff2024} to the case of few and irregular output measurements (Section~\ref{sec:mhe:scheme}) and refer to it as \emph{sample- and data-based} MHE framework.
 Different from \cite{Krauss2025b}, no knowledge of the mathematical model of the system is required.
 Furthermore, different from \cite{Mishra2024}, our scheme does not perform any intermediate interpolation step and can also handle the case where no online measurements are available in a certain time window.
 We prove robust stability of the proposed estimator given a suitable sample-based detectability assumption (Section~\ref{sec:stab:guarantees}).
-In a simulation study on a biomedical application, we show that the performance of the sample- and data-based MHE framework can be close to the performance of a benchmark data-based MHE framework albeit using substantially less output measurements (Section~\ref{sec:example}).
+In a simulation study on a biomedical application (Section~\ref{sec:example}), we show that the performance of the sample- and data-based MHE framework can be close to the performance of a benchmark data-based MHE framework albeit using substantially less output measurements.